sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/status/variants-states.md

   alt: 'Image of a status with text and icon',
   title: 'Status with text and icon'
 }) }}

-* This variant should mainly be used in the detailed view of an object.{.lead}
+* This variant should mainly be used in the detailed view of an object. {.lead}

 ## Specifications
 {{ specificationLinks({